c00cjz00/q2pipeline/README.md

   > sudo chmod a+x *sh

   > sudo chmod a+x *R

+If you want to run the script that will install everything, like QIIME1 and 2 and R, enter the following command.
+  > ./install_all.sh
+Once it's finished installing, it's best to close all current Terminal windows and cd back to /q2pipeline-master.

 Next, execute the script that will tidy everything up and create the right folders for you
   > source ./setup.sh